awsdocs/amazon-redshift-developer-guide/doc_source/adx-datashare.md

  If you are a data producer \(also known as a provider on AWS Data Exchange\), you can create AWS Data Exchange datashares that connect to your Amazon Redshift databases\.
 To add AWS Data Exchange datashares to products on AWS Data Exchange, you must be a registered AWS Data Exchange provider\.

-For more information on how to get started with AWS Data Exchange datashares, see [Sharing licensed Amazon Redshift data on AWS Data Exchange \(preview\)](adx-getting-started.md)\.
+For more information on how to get started with AWS Data Exchange datashares, see [Sharing licensed Amazon Redshift data on AWS Data Exchange](adx-getting-started.md)\.

 ### Using AWS Data Exchange datashares as a consumer with an active AWS Data Exchange subscription<a name="subscriber-how-it-works"></a>